80+ SaaS Statistics and Trends (2023)

 This figure is forecast to increase to $225 billion in 2025.
 That’s an increase of over 100%.

-It is predicted that the US will maintain its no.1 spot as the world’s largest SaaS market in 2025.
+It is predicted that the US will maintain its number 1 spot as the world’s largest SaaS market over that time span.

 The UK SaaS industry is expected to almost double between 2020 and 2025 (Reply)

 The UK is another major market for SaaS applications.

 In 2020, the UK SaaS sector was worth approximately €7.5 billion.
 And is expected to almost double to €14.5 billion over the next 3 years.

 Similarly, the SaaS industry in China, India, and Brazil is expected to grow by over 2x between by 2025.